adam-murray/roadbuster/README.md

 Overview
 ============
 A lightweight django project with helper management commands to speed up djangocms development/test workflow (especially django_moderation).
+It can be considered an integration testing environment.

 Extras
 ---------